By Robin Graham

 From here you can look across a lush expanse of palms at the more substantial Siwa Shali, itself on a height about four kilometers away; like two islands on a green sea.

 The location would have provided the necessary impact; in terms of scale, the temple is unimpressive, enclosed by the remains of Aghurmi which, like Siwa Shali, has crumbled over time.
 The village was finally abandoned in the early twentieth century, after prolonged rainfall had caused the mud-mortared structures, built from broken bits of the ancient temple, to collapse.

 The floor plan of the temple reveals a hidden passage and a chamber in which it would have been possible for a priest to conceal himself in order to simulate the voice of the oracle.
 Whatever was said to Alexander here, he took it with him to his grave eight years later.

-It’s our first morning in the oasis and we make a beeline, after a breakfast on the roof of bread, white cheese, omelette and olive jam, to the Shali.
+It’s our first morning in the oasis and we make a beeline, after breakfast on the roof of bread, white cheese, omelet, and olive jam, to the Shali.

 This morning we enter the Shali through al-Bab Inshal, its original gate, passing the Gama Atiq, an ancient mosque that is still used for prayer.

 Much of the kershef (a mixture of salt rock and mud) structure has fallen in on itself, and in addition to damage caused by the forces of nature, many of the palm wood beams that would have held buildings together have been recycled by Siwans for new homes elsewhere.